M1 Finance vs. Charles Schwab — Which is Best for You?

-While M1 Finance has a low minimum required investment of $100, those who can afford higher account minimums will benefit most from the Premium portfolio option, with at $25,000 minimum, at Charles Schwab.
+While M1 Finance has a low minimum required investment of $100, those who can afford higher account minimums will benefit from the Premium portfolio option, with a $25,000 minimum, at Charles Schwab.
 The Premium account type offers unlimited consultations with CFPs as well as other benefits.

 - The basic M1 plan and Schwab Intelligent Portfolios offer free account management — this makes them great for those who want a managed investment portfolios without spending an arm and a leg on fees.

 - If you want support on your investment journey, Intelligent Portfolios Premium or a more traditional brokerage account with Charles Schwab would be great for you.